iftekharmickey/Static-Website-Setup-Using-Nginx/README.md

      }
      ```

-     Replace `/path/to/your/static-website` with the actual path to your `static-website` directory.
+     Replace `your_domain_or_ip` with your actual domain or IP address and `/path/to/your/static-website` with the actual path to your `static-website` directory.

 4. **Create a Symbolic Link:**
    - Create a symbolic link to enable the site: